ABOUT THE CITY

 Jinshan Beach: You will find Jinshan Beach on the north side of Hangzhou Bay, with great entertainment, beachside BBQ stands and wonderful scenery all together in one place.

 FLYING WITH SAS

-Book your flight to Shanghai with SAS and earn EuroBonus points that you can spend on hotel stays, car rentals or even towards another flight somewhere!
-Fly with SAS and you can also benefit from a 23 kg baggage allowance and no hidden fees when you buy your ticket.
+Book your flight to Shanghai with SAS and earn EuroBonus points that you can spend on hotel stays, car rentals or even towards another flight somewhere.
+Fly with SAS and you can also benefit from a 23 kg baggage allowance (SAS Go).